NICTA/scoobi/README.md

 Scoobi currently only provides one mechanism for specifying how a `DList` is to be persisted.
 It is `toTextFile` and is implemented in the object [`com.nicta.scoobi.io.text.TextOutput`](http://nicta.github.com/scoobi/master/index.html#com.nicta.scoobi.io.text.TextOutput$).
-As we have seen previously, `toTextFile` takes two arguements: the `DList` object being persisted and the directory path to write the resulting data:
+As we have seen previously, `toTextFile` takes two arguments: the `DList` object being persisted and the directory path to write the resulting data:

 ```scala